StudentRND/Policies/README.md

 * **MUST, REQUIRED, or SHALL:** An absolute requirement.
 * **MUST NOT or SHALL NOT:** An absolute prohibition.
-* **SHOULD or RECOMMENDED:** There may exist valid reasons in particular circumstances to ignore a particular item, but the full implications must be understood and carefully weighed before choosing a different course.
+* **Should or recommended:** There may exist valid reasons in particular circumstances to ignore a particular item, but the full implications must be understood and carefully weighed before choosing a different course.
-* **SHOULD NOT or NOT RECOMMENDED:** There may exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label.
+* **Should not or not recommended:** There may exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label.
-* **MAY or OPTIONAL:** Truly optional, only a suggestion.
+* **May or optional:** Truly optional, only a suggestion.

-For ease of reading, all but absolute requirements and prohibitions are presented in normal case.

-# Rule Basis
+# Rule Source Abbreviations

-The following rules apply to some or all StudentRND events:
+The following abbreviations are used throughout the guide.

 * **SCOC:** [StudentRND Code of Conduct,](https://srnd.org/conduct) applicable to all community members.
-Some aspects apply outside of CodeDay.
-* **CDER:** [CodeDay Event Rules,](https://codeday.org/rules) applicable to all CodeDay attendees.
+* **CDER:** [CodeDay Event Rules,](https://codeday.org/rules) applicable at CodeDay.
-* **CDWR:** [CodeDay Award Rules,](https://codeday.org/rules) applicable to teams competing for "Top Overall," "Best App," and "Best Game" at CodeDay. \(Violations of these rules SHOULD NOT lead to punishment other than disqualification from those awards.\)

 # Emergencies